rfinatan/rfinatan.github.io/index.md

 ---
 [An Analysis of Probabilistic Factors in Association of Tennis Professionals Winners ](pdf/atp_winners_analysis_report.pdf)
 <br/>
-This study examines ATP tennis match data from 2000 to 2022, aiming to identify key performance factors for players' success.
-Using 22 CSV files sourced from Jeff Sackmann, the research explores player matchups, environmental conditions, and tournament-specific performance.
+This study examines ATP tennis match data from 2000 to 2022, aiming to identify key performance factors for players' success, including player matchups, environmental conditions, and tournament-specific performance.
 Utilizing random forests algorithms, the study provides insights for tennis enthusiasts and sports bettors interested in understanding player performance and match outcomes.
 <img src="images/tennis_factors.png?raw=true"/>

 ---